d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 them; and (ii) process them once they are inside the computer.
 There is no point in acquiring data without some way to store it, so let us get our hands dirty first by playing with synthetic data.
 To start, we introduce the
-$n$-dimensional array.
-In Numpy and MXNet, such an array is called `ndarray`, while it is called Tensor in PyTorch and TensorFlow.
-Through this book, we use the `ndarray` name convention, and `ndarray` is a class and we call any instance "an `ndarray`".
+$n$-dimensional array, which is also called the *tensor*.

 :begin_tab:`mxnet`
 If you have worked with NumPy, the most widely-used scientific computing package in Python, then you will find this section familiar.
+In MXNet, `ndarray` is a class and any tensor ($n$-dimensional array) is an `ndarray` instance.

-MXNet's `ndarray` is an extension to NumPy's `ndarray` with a few killer features.
+MXNet's tensors are an extension to NumPy's tensors ($n$-dimensional arrays) with a few killer features.
-First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas NumPy only supports CPU computation.
+First, MXNet's tensors support asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas NumPy only supports CPU computation.
-Second, MXNet's `ndarray` supports automatic differentiation.
+Second, MXNet's tensors support automatic differentiation.
-These properties make MXNet's `ndarray` suitable for deep learning.
+These properties make MXNet's tensors suitable for deep learning.
-Throughout the book, when we say `ndarray`, we are referring to MXNet's `ndarray` unless otherwise stated.
+Throughout the book, when we say tensors, we are referring to MXNet's tensors unless otherwise stated.
 :end_tab: